Mexican president says Pemex to distribute gas to consumers

-MEXICO CITY, July 7 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Wednesday that his government will create a new business within the state oil company Petroleos Mexicanos (PEMX.UL) to distribute liquefied petroleum gas (LPG) directly to consumers.
+MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Wednesday that his government will create a new business within the state oil company Petroleos Mexicanos to distribute liquefied petroleum gas (LPG) directly to consumers.

 Lopez Obrador, who has sought to strengthen the power of the highly indebted company, known as Pemex, said he aimed to protect the poor who are usually hit hardest by rising energy prices.